I’m a multidisciplinary artist based in Madison, Wisconsin

 My projects include painting, photography, video production, metalworking and sculpture.
 My earlier training included both formal and informal art education along with an academic focus (Sociology Ph.D., specializing in ethnography and education).
-My artistic and visual interests eventually led to a freelance career in commercial art, where I have specialized in documentary filmmaking and other forms of video production, website design and photography, and most recently fine art.
+My artistic and visual interests eventually led to a freelance career, where I have specialized in documentary filmmaking and other forms of video production, website design and photography, and most recently fine art and home furnishings.